 Many of them who elaborate on that admit they do not know whether or not the unborn are human beings.
 But of course, they don’t want to infringe on a woman’s right to choose.
 Think about that for a second.
 You don’t know if that living thing is a person or not.
 Where is the side of caution here—to kill or not to kill?

-A few months ago, a few of my friends and I went on a hunting trip up north.
+A few months ago, some of my friends and I went on a hunting trip up north.
 I’ve never been much of a hunter, and neither had the rest of my buddies.
 So, our host schooled us in some basics of handling guns and how to be cautious when out in the field.
 One of the rules is never point a gun in an area where a human being might be.

 If I saw something moving in the woods, but I was not 100% sure if it was a deer or my hunting buddy, should I err on the side of caution, or aim and shoot?
 If I am not sure if something is a person or not, it is my obligation to hold my fire and investigate!